 The main and most obvious problem that will happen to the drivetrain on a motorcycle is rust.
 All the moisture from the rain and snow will creep inside the engine and transmission and will settle on the chain.
 Rust will quickly begin to form both on the outside and the inside, especially if your motorcycle is getting splashed with road salt.

-It’s possible to take care of surface rust you may see on the outside, but rust can cause a lot of fatal damage if it starts forming on the inside of the engine and transmission.
-Rust has the potential to seize the engine because it will fuse the pistons in place.
+It’s possible to take care of surface rust you may see on the outside, but rust can cause damage if it starts forming on the inside of the engine and transmission.
+Rust has the potential to seize the engine because it will stick the pistons in place.

 Rust can also damage the chain so much that it will break the chain once you go to start it.
-Moisture can also fuse and rust together bearings and gears which means an expensive fix for you.
+Moisture can also rust together bearings and gears which means an expensive fix for you.
 All of this can simply be prevented by placing a cover over the motorcycle to keep the moisture out.
-A lot of people don’t realize the damage water can do to a motorcycle if you let it sit.
+A lot of people don’t realize the damage water can do to a motorcycle if you let it sit outside.

 Related Questions

 What are some reasons a motorcycle won’t start?
 There are several reasons why a motorcycle may not start, some of the common reasons being a dead battery, clogged carburetor, bad spark plugs, a bad starter, and cracked spark plug wires.
-Click here for more information that I’ve written about this.
+Click here to read our article that discusses this in more detail.

 How long is too long for a motorcycle to sit without starting it?
 A motorcycle should never sit longer than a month without starting it or without properly storing it.
 A motorcycle can start accumulating some major issues if it sits for longer than that.
 It is possible to revive a motorcycle that has been sitting for years but it will require a lot of work.